swiftlang/swift-evolution/proposals/NNNN-add-is-identical-methods.md

 ## Introduction

-We propose new `isIdentical` instance methods to several concrete types for determining in constant-time if instances must be equal by-value.
+We propose new `isIdentical` instance methods to several concrete types for determining in constant-time if two instances must be equal by-value.

 ## Motivation

-Suppose we have some code that listens to `String` values from an `AsyncSequence`.
-Every value received from the `AsyncSequence` is then used to perform some work that scales linearly with the size of the `String`:
+Suppose we have some code that listens to strings from an `AsyncSequence`.
+Every string received from the `AsyncSequence` is then used to perform some work that scales linearly with the size of the string:

 ```swift
 func doLinearOperation(with string: String) {